darothub/inpostpl/README.md

 - Git history is also important
 - Feel free to comment your choices

-## Tasks
+## Solutions
-1. Add grouping to the list of Shipments by flag **ShipmentNetwork.operations.highlight**
+1. Added grouping to the list of Shipments by flag **ShipmentNetwork.operations.highlight**
-2. Style list items as in Figma (link: https://www.figma.com/file/MzPR3whRl6KB1fFnkyM6Or/recruitment-task)
+2. Styled list items as in Figma (link: https://www.figma.com/file/MzPR3whRl6KB1fFnkyM6Or/recruitment-task)
-3. Sort list items in groups by (the closest date to current date should be at top of the list):
+3. Sorted list items in groups by (the closest date to current date should be at top of the list):
     * status - order is described in `ShipmentStatus.kt` file (first item, should be at the top of list)
     * pickupDate
     * expireDate
     * storedDate
     * number
-4. Add pull to refresh and handle refresh progress
+4. Added pull to refresh and handle refresh progress
-5. Add storing shipments locally (use Room)
+5. Added storing shipments locally (use Room)
-6. Add local archiving of the shipment:
+6. Added local archiving of the shipment by long pressing on the shipment:
-    * We consider archiving as hiding the shipment from the list of `Shipment`s
-    * Design is not important here
-    * `Shipment` must stay hidden after re-downloading data or relaunching the app
+    * `Shipment` stays hidden after re-downloading data or relaunching the app
-7. Create unit tests
+7. Created unit tests

 ## Links and resources
 - Fonts folder: [/app/src/main/res/font](./app/src/main/res/font)